maartenvn/OctoFetch/docs/about/index.md

 ## Why does it exist

 There are other fetch libraries, such as Axios, for fetching data from APIs.
-Howerver, OctoFetch offers a **much more readable and maintainable approach** that can **shave down on unnecessary boilerplate** and offers a much **more flexible API**.
+However, OctoFetch offers a **much more readable and maintainable approach** that can **shave down on unnecessary boilerplate** and offers a much **more flexible API**.

 Don't take my word for it, just look at the example below: